Arizona special election features Debbie Lesko, Hiral Tipirneni: What to know about the race

 Tipirneni said that as she’s knocked on doors during her campaign so far, many people have expressed concern about health care issues – particularly Medicare.

-Tipirneni’s platform includes healthcare reform, including expanding Medicare to a younger consumer base.
-She acknowledged the Affordable Care Act has “serious flaws [that] must be addressed if we are to improve access to healthcare today as well as generations to come.”
+Tipirneni’s platform includes health care reform, including expanding Medicare to a younger consumer base.
+She acknowledged the Affordable Care Act has “serious flaws [that] must be addressed if we are to improve access to health care today as well as generations to come.”

 Drew Anderson, senior communications adviser for the Arizona Democratic Party, told Fox News that voters are “simply fed up” with Republicans’ “chaotic tactics to rip away their health care opportunities, including access to Medicare and Arizona's AHCCCS."